-Keep your Mexican dinner night healthy with this vegetarian enchilada recipe.
+Keep your Mexican dinner healthy with this vegetarian enchilada recipe.
 It uses the bulk of veggies, beans, and rice to satisfy your hunger and ignite your taste buds.
 You won't need meat to get the most of this meal.
 (Soy sauce is the secret ingredient!)
 To make this vegan, use a vegan cheese in place of cheddar.
 Enjoy!

 What You'll Need: